-Performance quantity calculation, PJM will ensure that each energy offer complies with Manual 11, Section 2.3.7 and has the required associated information associated.
+For purposes of calculating Bonus Performance quantity, the Actual Performance for a dispatchable resource shall not exceed the MW level at which such resource was scheduled and dispatched by PJM during the Performance Assessment Interval.
+During the Bonus Performance quantity calculation, PJM will ensure that each energy offer complies with Manual 11, Section 2.3.7 and has the required associated information associated.
 If this information is not included, then the Bonus Performance quantity will be zero.
 For self-scheduled generation resources not dispatchable by PJM, the Actual Performance will not exceed the LMP Desired MW value as calculated by PJM based upon the higher of the cost or price schedules submitted for the resource, and will be zero if the LMP Desired MW is less than the lowest point on the higher of the cost or price schedules submitted for the resource.

 The interval Non-Performance Charge is calculated as Performance Shortfall multiplied by the Non-Performance Charge Rate.
-The Non-Performance Charge Rate for Capacity Performance commitments is equal to {[the modeled LDA Net CONE (\$/MW-day in installed capacity terms) for which the resource resides times number of days in the Delivery Year] divided by 30} divided by the number of Real-Time Settlement Intervals in an hour.
+The Non-Performance Charge Rate for Capacity Performance commitments is equal to {[the modeled LDA Net CONE (\$/MW-day in installed capacity terms)

+&lt;sup>28 Scheduled MW appropriate to the security constrained economic is determined based on the results of the Dispatch Run described in Manual 11 for which the resource resides times number of days in the Delivery Year] divided by 30} divided by the number of Real-Time Settlement Intervals in an hour.
 The modeled LDAs and their respective Net CONE are provided in the Delivery Year BRA Planning Parameters posted on the PJM website.